ashleysally00/seo-structured-data-fixes/README.md

 - Verify with SEMrush or Google crawler that H2/H3 headings inside captions are being read correctly.
 - Look into: compressing book covers to lighter WebP/PNG for better performance (improves Core Web Vitals).

-Notes to Self / Next Steps✨
-- Fix broken Pinterest backlinks (301 redirect or remove)
-- Start with writing unique meta descriptions for Home, Books, About, Contact, Wholesale
-- After Search Console verifies domain, check Index Coverage to confirm all 5 main pages are indexed
-- Use Rich Results Test again to confirm schema cleanup (WebSite vs. LocalBusiness)
-- Consider adding 150–300 words of intro text to Books and About pages for SEO
-- Re-run SEMrush once quota resets to confirm errors are resolved
-- Fix the mobile view — check alignment of covers + captions in one-column layouts.
-- Verify with SEMrush or Google crawler that H2/H3 headings inside captions are being read correctly.
-- Look into: compressing book covers to lighter WebP/PNG for better performance (improves Core Web Vitals).

 ## Live Site
 🌐 [ashleyrice.net](https://www.ashleyrice.net)